-The conditions for consent have been strengthened, as companies will no longer be able to utilise long illegible terms and conditions full of legalese, as the request for consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent - meaning it must be unambiguous.
+The conditions for consent have been strengthened, as companies are no longer able to utilise long illegible terms and conditions full of legalese.
+The request for consent must be given in an intelligible and easily accessible form, with the purpose for data processing attached to that consent,meaning it must be unambiguous.
 Consent must be clear and distinguishable from other matters and provided in an intelligible and easily accessible form, using clear and plain language.
 It must be as easy to withdraw consent as it is to give it.
-Explicit consent is required only for processing sensitive personal data - in this context, nothing short of “opt in” will suffice.
+Explicit consent is required only for processing sensitive personal data – in this context, nothing short of “opt in” will suffice.
 However, for non-sensitive data, “unambiguous” consent will suffice.

 What about Data Subjects under the age of 16?

-Parental consent will be required to process the personal data of children under the age of 16 for online services; member states may legislate for a lower age of consent but this will not be below the age of 13.
+Parental consent is required to process the personal data of children under the age of 16 for online services; member states may legislate for a lower age of consent but this will not be below the age of 13.